ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

   ```
   {: codeblock}

-3. Bind the App ID service instance to your cluster.
+3. Bind the {{site.data.keyword.appid_short_notm}} service instance to your cluster.
 The command creates a service key for the service instance, or you can include the `--key` flag to use existing service key credentials.
 Be sure to bind the service instance to the same namespace that your Ingress resources exist in.
 All of the letters in the service instance name must specified as lowercase.

   ```
   ibmcloud ks cluster service bind --cluster <cluster_name_or_ID> --namespace <namespace> --service <App_ID_instance_name> [--key <service_instance_key>]